AsynchronousAI/cobalt/cobalt23/lua-cobalt/README.md

 # cobalt23/lua
-Holds the CLI for converting Lua (5.3.5) source code to cobalt source code.
+Holds the CLI for converting Lua (5.3.5 not 5.4.6) source code to cobalt source code.

-Based on cobalt's lua2cobalt but with a few changes:
+Based on LJS's lua2cobalt but with a few changes:
 - CMake
-- Supports cobalt rather than cobalt
+- Supports cobalt rather than LJS
 ***
 ```bash
 $ lua-cobalt myfile.lua -o myfile.cobalt